 Aspirin applied topically to skin can calm the painful sensation that comes with razor burn.
 Make a paste from crushed-up aspirin by adding a bit of water or Witch Hazel.
 Apply to the area, wait 10 minutes, then rinse off.

-An oatmeal bath can be especially helpful for razor burn on the pubic area or legs.
+A colloidal oatmeal bath can be especially helpful for razor burn on the pubic area or legs.
 According to some research it possesses antioxidant and anti-inflammatory properties, which may explain its effectiveness as a remedy for razor burn.

-How To Avoid Razor Burn?
+How To Prevent Razor Burn?